pmb-7684/Paula_Portfolio/README.md

 ## [Project 2: COVID-19 Effects on Crime in Chicago: Project Overview](https://github.com/pmb-7684/MIS-505-Data-Visualization)
 *"Explored the effects of COVID-19 on the crime rate in Chicago, Illinois so far in 2020.
 Chicago has been known for having a high crime rate especially murder rate.
 In 2019, 492 individuals lost their lives and 567 were killed in 2018.
-So, in 2020 was there a significant effect on crime in general due to the pandemic, social distancing, and state government mandates?"*
+So, in 2020 was there a significant effect on crime in general due to the pandemic, social distancing, and state government mandates?"

 * Acquired data from the [City of Chicago portal](https://data.cityofchicago.org/Public-Safety/Crimes-2019/w98m-zvie)
 * The dataset contained over 260,000 observations and 22 variables.
 Compared the period from 1/1/2019 to 8/1/2019 (pre COVID) to 1/1/2020 to 8/1/2020 (beginning of the pandemic).
 * Acquired data from [data.gov](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Illinois&data-type=CommunityLevels&list_select_county=17031)for the COVID cases in Chicago.
 Note: link to the orginal website is ot longer active.
 The web site above from the CDC provides similar information.
-* Acquired geospatial data from the [portal](https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Districts-current-/fthy-xz3r) as well
+* Acquired geospatial data from the [portal](https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Districts-current-/fthy-xz3r) as well.

 ![](/images/primaryTypeDIff.png)